Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 ~~~~~~~~~~~~~

 This mod skips an important part of the SoA main story.
 Although items will be transferred to the surface you may still
 miss certain mod-added content, such as journal entries or NPCs.
-There is currently no technically feasible way to
-automatically collect all available NPCs.
+The mod provides a feature to deal with skipped NPCs,
+but only code for the vanilla NPCs Minsc, Jaheira and Yoshimo are available by default.
+Modders can use this feature
+to add their own code.
+More information can be found in the next chapter.
 The mod is designed so that you can transport back and forth between the two levels of Chateau Irenicus until you
 decide to transport to the surface.
 Afterwards the way is blocked forever, like in the unmodified game.